NicLande/DrawYourWeapon/PlayerGuide/PartThree/Ch7-TurnOrder.md

 In the event of an initiative tie with another creature, Players always win over NPCs and Players decide amongst themselves who goes first when Initiative is determined.

 ## Your Turn
 Your Turn in combat is your chance to affect the battlefield through Attacks, the use of Features, and Movement.
-On your turn you can take two Actions and Move.
+On your turn, you may Move once and take up to two Actions.
 Only one of those Actions can be an Attack.

 ### Movement
 On your turn you can use your Speed to move and take small actions.
 In order to move any character may use 1 Speed per Unit moved.
 You may also use 1 Speed to take small actions such as drawing or stowing a weapon, interacting with an object such as a button or lever, or taking some extra form of movement such as a jump.
 You can move before, between, or after taking Actions and can break your movement up into however many steps you wish.
 This is separate from the Combat Move Action.

 ### Actions
 The main function of your turn is to take Actions.
-You can take a number of Actions on your turn as described in Chapter 5.
+You have several types of Actions at your disposal on your turn as described in Chapter 5.
 The Actions you can take are reiterated here with a brief description.

 **Tests:** When you take certain Actions the Dealer will call for a Test in place of allowing the Action to simply happen.